If you are symptomatic, get tested for COVID-19 immediately.

 The Saskatchewan Health Authority is advising anyone experiencing COVID-19 symptoms, even if they are mild, to get tested immediately.
 Anyone who receives a negative test result but continues to experience COVID-19 symptoms should be retested.
 Getting tested and knowing your status is an important step to protecting yourself and others against COVID-19.

-Any individual can be tested.
 You can get a referral to a community testing centre by phoning:

 - HealthLine 811

 - Your family physician

 - Your nurse practitioner

 In Regina, Saskatoon, Yorkton and Prince Albert, you can also get tested at a drive-thru testing site without a referral or appointment.
 See drive-thru information.

 Please call your family physician or HealthLine 811 if you have questions regarding COVID-19 and your health.
 HealthLine 811 can help you with screening for COVID-19 to determine if a test is recommended for you and refer you for testing if indicated.
 Testing will be prioritized according to established criteria placing higher priority on referrals that are most urgent, including individuals who are symptomatic, health care workers, students, teachers and school staff.